What is a linguistic paradigm?

 Phrase paradigms work according to the same principles.
 As a consequence, it is easy to select a semantic unit or to explore its semantic relationships when editing a text.
 When looking at paradigmatic tables, IEML semantic units quickly reveal themselves as nodes in matrixes of relationships.
 As a first approximation, a paradigm can be defined as the set of internal differences within a semantic field.
 A paradigm thus represents a range of variations on a common theme and its morphemes are designed as the moments of a cycle.
 Furthermore, a paradigm may be recursively broken down into sub-paradigms.
 Not only do all cells in a table have the same theme (colours, size adjectives, verb tenses, etc.) but cells in the same column or row have common sub-themes (red variations among colours, lengths or widths among sizes, different modes among the same tense, etc.).
 Semantic constants in columns or rows correspond to « algebraic » constants in the semantic unit structure: words in the same row have a common substance and words in the same column have a common attribute.

 A distinct IEML word belongs to one single paradigm.
 Formally, a paradigm is a set of morpheme at the same layer which is generated by a semantic function.
 For example, the table of performative acts above shows the paradigm resulting from the function O:M:.O:M:.-

 - The input variables, in substance and in attribute (O:M:. = y. + o. + e. + u. + a. + i.) are all vowels from layer 1.

-- The resulting elements are all made up of a multiplication of two letters (one in substance and one in attribute).
+- The resulting words are all made up of a multiplication of two letters (one in substance and one in attribute).

-- The rows contains the elements with an identical substance, the columns shows elements with the same attribute and all the elements of the paradigm have the same mode (E) that is not represented.
+- The rows contains the words with an identical substance, the columns shows words with the same attribute and all the words of the paradigm have the same mode (E) that is not represented.